ESPRI-Mod/synda/sdt/doc/selection_file_parameter_reference.md

 #### protocol

 Select which protocol to use to download the data.
-Currently, the two supported protocols are http and gridftp.
+The two currently supported protocols are http and gridftp.

 Type: string